-Orrstown Bank Scholarships are awarded to high school seniors enrolling in post secondary institutions (college, university, community college, or technical school).
+Orrstown Bank Foundation Scholarships are awarded to high school seniors enrolling in post secondary institutions (college, university, community college, or technical school).
 The monetary value of the scholarship is $1,000.00, non-renewable, towards post-secondary education.
 These scholarships are funded by the Orrstown Bank Foundation.
 The Foundation pays the scholarship directly to the institution, to be applied to the institution account of each student selected to be a scholarship recipient.
-To qualify the recipient must be a 2013 graduate of, one of the following school districts: Big Spring, Camp Hill, Carlisle, Chambersburg, Cumberland Valley, Fannett-Metal, Greencastle, Greenwood, Hagerstown, Mechanicsburg, Newport, Shippensburg, South Middleton, Susquenita, and West Perry.
-Home or cyber school students who are legal residents of the above mentioned school districts will also be permitted to apply.
+To qualify the recipient must be a 2014 graduate of a secondary school in a district within the following counties: Cumberland, Franklin, or Perry in Pennsylvania and within Hagerstown city limits in Maryland.
+Home or cyber school students who are legal residents of the above mentioned counties will also be permitted to apply.
 The recipient must be accepted and attend a post-secondary institution (defined above) on a full-time basis, remain in good academic standing at their respective institution, and satisfy the institution’s conduct requirements.
 Children of full-time Orrstown Bank employees are not eligible to participate in this program.

 Factors to be considered by the Scholarship Committee shall be academic achievement, test scores, service to the school and community, leadership, potential, and financial need.
 No distinction shall be made on the basis of sex, race, or religion.